East Prussia: World War II

+Eydtkau (now Chernyshevskoye) in 1941.
+Return of the ethnic Germans from Lithuania to the Reich.
+At the border crossing point near Eydtkau in East Prussia, the first convoys of ethnic Germans from Lithuania arrived, who have now also been brought back to the Reich.
+Caption: the wagons of the first convoy entering Eydtkau.
+The population had erected a gate decorated with flags for their reception and welcomed the ethnic Germans with heartfelt joy.

 Germany operated the Soldau and Hohenbruch concentration camps, mostly for Poles, multiple subcamps of the Stutthof concentration camp and several prisoner-of-war camps, including Stalag I-A, Stalag I-B, Stalag I-C, Stalag I-D, Stalag I-E, Stalag I-F, Stalag Luft VI, Oflag 52, Oflag 53, Oflag 60, Oflag 63 and Oflag 68 with multiple subcamps, for Polish, Belgian, French, British, Serbian, Soviet, Italian, American, Canadian, Australian, New Zealander, South African, Czech and other Allied POWs in the province.
 Pre-war Polish citizens made up the majority of forced laborers in the province, with their numbers gradually increasing, but due to the influx of forced laborers of other nationalities, their overall percentage declined from 90% in 1940 to 62% in 1944.
 Most Polish forced laborers in the province were deported from the pre-war Polish territories annexed into the province by Germany, with German labor offices recruiting forced laborers established in the cities of Ciechanów, Ostrołęka, Płock and Suwałki.

 Hitler's top-secret Eastern front headquarters during the war, the Wolf's Lair, was located in the village of Gierłoż.

 The Polish resistance was active in the province, both in the annexed pre-war territory of Poland, and in the pre-war territory of East Prussia, with activities in the latter including distribution of Polish underground press, sabotage actions, executions of Nazis, theft of German weapons, ammunition and equipment, and organization of transports of POWs who escaped German POW camps via the ports of Danzig and Gdynia to neutral Sweden.

 East Prussia was only slightly affected by the war until January 1945, when it was devastated during the East Prussian Offensive.
 Most of its inhabitants became refugees in bitterly cold weather during the Evacuation of East Prussia.